 For me, the real hell of Howard the Duck is that I actually feel represented by it.
 Calling it "Howard a Duck" would've alleviated the general problem of Howard's counterfeitness--aside from not looking the part this Howard isn't (as) quick to temper (though he is just as foolhardy), isn't as neurotic, is definitely more of a dandy, and has a shade too much pathos, perhaps the inevitable result of fear and anxiety being the easiest emotions to emulate with his animatronic eyes.
 If there's a fundamental difference between the definitive early comics and the motion picture, however, it's that Howard transgresses that dental-floss line from outsider to pariah in Huyck and Katz's adaptation, becoming a mirror to the ableist reflex of society at large in his outward deviations from the status quo and obvious unbelonging.
 Start with the microaggressions, like how Howard's feet never touch the ground when he sits in an Earth chair.
 (It's so painful seeing his custom-fitted Duckworld chair burn up as it leaves the planet's atmosphere that I never think to ask why Howard isn't on fire, too.)
 Everywhere he goes, people feel obliged to comment on his appearance, sometimes tritely, sometimes spitefully, always gratuitously.
 Then there are those who presume he's contagious.
 A waiter catches sight of Howard and spills the water he's pouring.
 When a pretty woman acknowledges his sexuality, spectators are aghast.
 Children flock to him, groping at him with a natural curiosity that has crossed over into unchecked entitlement.

 Sometimes adults violate his personal space and things escalate to the point where Howard's dignity and body rights are overruled and he ends up dwarf-tossed.
 The movie captures how impossible it is to balance power differentials created by height and strength (once, a guy knocked my hat off to be a prick, and I took his in retaliation and hid it, and his response was to pick me up and start shaking me like a bottle of ketchup; I was terrified he'd let me go in mid-air) or by a crowd without empathy.
 I know it's "funny" that a Japanese chef at Joe Roma's Cajun Sushi wants to chop off Howard's head (and nearly does), but I'm telling you that tableau of rowdy rednecks effortlessly and viciously pinning him to a table sends shivers down my spine.i (Another time, at a campus pub, a couple of drunk assholes insisted I play pool with them, and when I struggled with the cue as I said I would, the one in charge became infuriated and brought his fist down on my hand so hard that my fingers splayed involuntarily.
+It hurt for a week.
 Fortunately, I managed to slip away when they went to the bar for more rage fuel.)
 That it takes a Carrie-ish comeuppance from a telekinetic space-demon to save Howard is the filmmakers tacitly acknowledging the hopelessness of this predicament.
 Much of Howard the Duck is only palatable to me for the layers of metaphor and expressionism, not to mention Howard's penchant for petty revenge.
 The pièce de résistance, however--the thing that makes Howard the Duck something of a satire in function if not form--is that Howard is ultimately vindicated not when he literally saves the world, but when Cherry Bomb writes a song about him and Howard joins them on stage for a guitar solo.
 (Thomas Dolby built a special guitar that actor Gale could play.)
 The crowd goes wild!
 They can grasp him in the context of inspiration porn.

 Beverly transports Howard in a garbage bag (yeah) to see a lab-tech friend of hers named Phil Blumburtt (Tim Robbins in his first big role): She's hoping he'll have some idea as to how to send this E.T. home, since he's the only scientist she knows.
 After condescending to Howard with slow talk and then a Daffy/Donald Duck voice, he jumps to the conclusion that Howard is a superhero and commands him to do tricks.
 And, of course, Howard can't bend steel with his mind or shoot lasers from his eyes.
 He's merely a talking duck.
 SEQUART.ORG published an insightful essay inspired by issue #24 of HOWARD THE DUCK, "The Night After You Save the Universe?," in which Howard struggles with insomnia and post-trauma stress on the heels of twenty-three whirlwind adventures.
 Author Colin Smith zeroes in on the source of Howard's unique appeal within the Marvel ranks: that he wasn't magical or gifted.
 "In a sub-genre which has found it progressively more difficult to capture anything of the real world in its pages," Smith writes, "it was ironically Gerber's duck who stood for those of us hairless apes who struggle to associate with the super-folks fighting for the cause of the good and noble, and who never cared to identify with the players on the less altruistic side of the conflict either."
 It's fascinating how Howard the Duck at once upholds and subverts this.
 Maybe Lucas and co. absorbed something working with Ewoks for months on end.
 Or maybe it's an unavoidable consequence of bringing Howard into the live-action realm that his relativity to his surroundings comes to the fore, winnowing the point of identification to genuine misfits--leaving the mass audience to notice themselves in the busybodies adjacent to the plot and feel vaguely chastened.
 Trapped in a world they did make.